xushuhere/Grocery-List/GroupProject/Docs/UseCaseModel.md

 *Normal Scenario:*

 * User opens application
-* User selects a grocery list that was previously created
+* User selects a user profile
-* User selects an item from the list
+* User selects a grocery list
-* Application prompts user to edit or delete
+* Application prompts user to edit or delete next to each item
 * If user selects edit:
 	* Application prompts user to change quantity
 	* User changes quantity